ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    Writing superblocks and filesystem accounting information: done
    ```

-3. Mounting the block device.
+3. Mount the block device.
    ```
    sudo mount /dev/mapper/mpatha-part1 /mnt
    ```

-4. Accessing the data:
+4. Access the data to confirm new partition and file system are ready for use.
    ```
    ls /mnt
    ```